Last updated/Reviewed on November 11, 2025

 After the off-site clustering idea failed to advance, Pinelands Commission staff began working on a different plan to down-zone the area, limiting how much construction would be possible by changing the Pinelands Comprehensive Management Plan (CMP) designation from Rural Development Area to Forest Area.
 Despite reassurances from the Pinelands Commission, protections for the forests surrounding the Black Run Preserve were stalled for months.
 Advocates were lead to believe that the long-awaited CMP amendment would advance after a December 2024 meeting, but months later, nothing has been finalized.
 The delays stemmed from the Commission’s “packaging” of unrelated rule changes—slowing urgent protections for Black Run.

 The Pinelands Commission finally voted to propose the package of CMP Amendments that included the Black Run protections in April 2025 (4/11/2025), then published in the New Jersey register on 6/16/2025, kicking off a 60-day public comment period and hearing.
-However, the earliest that those rules could be effective is October 2025, because the earliest vote of the Policy & Implementation Committee would be September 26, 2025, followed by the full commission can vote on it 10/10, and then there is a 10-day Gubernatorial review period.
+Public comments were overwhelmingly positive and supportive of the proposed rules changes.
+On October 10, 2025, the full Pinelands Commission voted to approve the re-zoning.

 The blue outlines show the lots covering 778 acres, part of which is proposed for development by Devel LLC of Voorhees.
 The northernmost part of the property contains wetlands.
 If it can get the necessary approvals, the developer plans 270 single-family homes on the southern part of the land.